transferable-samplers/transferable-samplers/docs/design.md

 `BaseDataModule` is an abstract `LightningDataModule` with three required methods:

 - `prepare_data()` — download and preprocess (runs in a single process; no state assignment).
-- `setup()` — load datasets and set `self.data_train`, `self.data_val`, `self.data_test`; called before any fit/val/test stage.
+- `setup()` — load datasets and set `self.data_train`; called before any fit/val/test stage. `self.data_val` and `self.data_test` are placeholders - evaluation is handled via callbacks.
 - `prepare_eval(sequence, stage) -> EvalContext` — build a self-contained evaluation context for a given peptide sequence.

 The two concrete subclasses — `SinglePeptideDataModule` and `ManyPeptidesDataModule` — only implement these three methods.
-All dataloader machinery (batch size validation, DDP sharding, WebDataset epoch length) is inherited from the base class.
+All dataloader machinery is inherited from the base class.

 ?> The placeholder val and test dataloaders exist only to satisfy Lightning's requirements.
 Real evaluation does not happen through the dataloader loop — it happens through callbacks that call `prepare_eval()` directly.
 This is intentional, and allows metrics to be recorded for individual systems before aggregation.